Prephouse/web/README.md

 ### Internalization (i18n)

-If you need to add a new _user-facing_ string (not, for example, a JavaScript `Error` message) on the client side, write out that string in English and follow these steps to ensure that it can get localized to other locales in the future.
+If you need to add a new _user-facing_ string (not, for example, a JavaScript `Error` message or Rollbar messages) on the client side, write out that string in English and follow these steps to ensure that it can get localized to other locales in the future.

-1. Check whether one or more words in the string may be pluralized in some instances, e.g., `1 dog` and `3 dogs`
+1. Check whether one or more words in the string may be pluralized in some instances, e.g., 1 dog and 3 dogs
 2. Format the string as an [ICU message][icu-message]
 3. Place the string in the [index.json](./src/strings/translations/en-US/index.json) file for the en-US locale
 4. Use the [react-intl][react-intl] library to retrieve the string in a React component

-You can substitute the placeholder of an ICU message with almost any JSX element when using the [react-intl][react-intl] library.
+You can substitute the placeholder of an ICU message with almost any JSX element.

 ```typescript jsx
 // assume that index.json contains the { "a.b.c": "Hello, {world}" } key value pair